Erdiko/ngx-user-admin/README.md

 * Edit the code in the ngx-user-admin `src` directory
 * Build the package via `npm run build` and test in the user-admin application

-### NPM Linking
+#### NPM Linking

-NPM's Link command allows you to install a locally hosted package when installing another packages dependencies.
+[NPM's Link](https://docs.npmjs.com/cli/link) command allows you to install a locally hosted package into your project.

-You must link from the `dist` directory as this is the compiled package's destination (and the directory we publish to npm).

 Please note that if/when you delete your node_modules directory the link will remain present and will be installed on subseuqent installs!
 Please refer to the npm docs on how to remove the link when you are done developing!

+#### How to Link the package

+1. cd into your locally cloned `ngx-user-admin` package and navigate to the `dist` directory
+1. create a link with this command: `npm link`
+1. cd into your locally cloned `user-admin` package, navigate to the angular application directory `app/themes/user-admin`, and install the package link with this command: `npm link @erdiko/ngx-user-admin`

 ## Package Overview